Localization Under Consistent Assumptions Over Dynamics: Experiments

 \subsection{Semantic segmentation}

-The semantic segmentation was obtained using RandLA-net \cite{hu_randla-net_2020}, with a pre-trained model provided by the authors.
+The semantic segmentation was obtained using RandLA-net \cite{hu2019randla}, with a pre-trained model provided by the authors.
 The model was trained using Semantic KITTI data set \cite{behley2019iccv} and therefore uses the labels from that set.
 The semantic classes contain separate labels for corresponding semi-static and dynamic objects, such as a car and a moving car, but the network could not reliably detect dynamic objects.
-The semantic segmentation results were noisy, but sufficient to enable the experiments.
-One of the assumed main contributors to label noise is the domain transfer from one laser sensor to another, as Semantic KITTI data set is recorded from a 64-channel laser while the laser used in the Oxford Radar RobotCar data set has 32 channels.
+The semantic segmentation results were noisy but sufficient to enable the experiments.
+One assumed main contributor to label noise is the domain transfer from one laser sensor to another, as the Semantic KITTI data set is recorded from a 64-channel laser.
+In contrast, the laser used in the Oxford Radar RobotCar data set has 32 channels.
 However, retraining the network with semi-synthetic measurements transformed using a domain transfer method \cite{langer2020iros} did not improve the segmentation accuracy.
-The noise in the labels does not invalidate the results, but rather strengthens the evidence gained from the experiments, as perfect labels were not assumed, which would not be available in real world scenarios.